jerryyli12/fritter-backend/README.md

 - `403` if the user is not logged in
 - `400` If the freet content is empty or a stream of empty spaces
 - `413` If the freet content is more than 140 characters long
+- `404` if the community doesn't exist
+- `403` if the user isn't in the community

 #### `DELETE /api/freets/:freetId?` - Delete an existing freet